timkmecl/chatgpt-vscode/README.md

 3. Copy the key and paste it into the `API Key` field in the extension settings.

 ### Building from source (not applicable for VSCode marketplace version)

+*Update: The model used in this extension was disabled.
+You can make it work by updating the `chatgpt` module to the newest version, however it will use GPT-3 instead of ChatGPT which means spending your OpenAI account's credits and worse performance.*

 To build the extension from source, clone the repository and run `npm install` to install the dependencies.
 You have to change some code in `chatgpt` module because VSCode runtime does not support `fetch`.
 Open `node_modules/chatgpt/dist/index.js` and add the following code at the top of the file: